NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Creating camera files
 ~~~~~~~~~~~~~~~~~~~~~

-ASP provides the tool named ``cam_gen`` that, based on a camera’s
+ASP provides the tool named ``cam_gen`` that, based on a camera's
-intrinsics and the positions of the image corners on Earth’s surface
+intrinsics and the positions of the image corners on Earth's surface
 will create initial camera models that will be the starting point for
 aligning the cameras.